 |Total Sugars 4g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Nigella seeds are typically found in Indian and Middle Eastern cuisines.
 It is no surprise then that we find them in bread such as Naan.
 They have a hard crunchy texture and a light earthy flavor.
 This flavor can be described as having notes of oregano, onion, and black pepper.
 In addition to this tastiness that Nigella seeds provide us, they are also known to have several health benefits.

-- 1/2 cup olive oil (more or less as needed)
+1/2 cup olive oil, or more or less as needed

 Preheat oven to 375 F.

-In a large mixing bowl, combine the yeast, nigella seeds, and baking powder.
+In a large mixing bowl, combine the nigella seeds, yeast, and baking powder.
 Stir until well mixed.
-Add in the flour and repeat mixing until all ingredients are well combined.
+Add in the flour and mix until all ingredients are well combined.

 Set aside and warm the cup of milk in a small saucepan until lukewarm only.
 It should be close to room temperature.
 It is not important to be exact, just so long as the milk is not specifically hot or cold.

 Then, in a separate small mixing bowl place the egg, yogurt, milk, and melted ghee.
 Once combined, pour into the spice and flour mixture.

 Mix together until a ball of dough forms.
 Knead the dough until it is elastic enough to build loaves with.
 Separate the dough into 8 equal parts.